 Similarly, if you bring two magnets with the same poles closer to each other, they will experience an unbalanced force of repulsion causing them to move away from each other.

-Some Other Unbalanced Force Examples in Daily Life
+Some Other Unbalanced Force Examples in Real Life

 Apart from the above-mentioned ones, I am also mentioning a few here.

 - Bouncing Ball

 - Swinging a Bat

 That’s it for this post.
 If you like this article, share it if you like, like it if you share it.
 You can also find us on Mix, Twitter, Pinterest, and Facebook.
 Hey man, If you have come this far, do give us feedback in the comment section.
 It would make my day.
 You can also make a donation.
 Your donations will help us to run our website and serve you BETTER.
 Cheers!!!

 - Destructive Force Examples: From Hurricanes to Climate Change